Lootere

-Lootere (Translation as per the context of the movie: Looter of my heart) is a 1993 Bollywood action love story movie, written and directed by Dharmesh Darshan and produced by Suneel Darshan.
+Lootere is a 1993 Bollywood action love story movie, written and directed by Dharmesh Darshan, and produced by Suneel Darshan.

 The film stars Sunny Deol and Juhi Chawla as the main leads, along with Naseeruddin Shah, Chunky Pandey, Pooja Bedi and Anupam Kher in supporting roles.

 The film was a blockbuster and one of the highest-grossing films of the year.

 Plot

 Lootere is a tale of love, duty, and survival against the backdrop of a ruthless criminal world.
 The love story centres on Karan, a dedicated and honest police officer, and Anjali, a girl whose life is turned upside down when she becomes the sole witness against a powerful underworld don, Chengez Lala.

 The film begins with Inspector Karan being assigned the crucial task of protecting Anjali.
 With Lala's goons relentlessly hunting her down, Karan's only option is to take her far away from the city's dangers, to a secluded and safe location.
 This forced proximity and the shared experience of being on the run lead to an unexpected bond between them.
 After some skirmishes, sexual tension builds between them.
 As they navigate the wilderness and fend off threats, a deep and genuine love blossoms between them.

 Their newfound romance, however, is constantly tested by the looming danger from Lala.
 The narrative intensifies as Karan must not only protect Anjali from the numerous assassins sent to silence her but also fight for their right to a life together.
 The film is a thrilling chase, with Karan using his wit and combat skills to outsmart and overpower his enemies.

 To add to the plot’s drama and action, Inspector Ali is police officer who assists Karan, while Laila’s chief henchman Sikander takes on a pivotal role that further complicates the plot.
 The crux of the story lies in Karan's relentless battle against the criminal forces that seek to destroy his love and the girl he is sworn to protect.